Some people demand signed non-disclosure agreements before they will tell you their idea. I’m not one of them anymore and here’s why.

-- Please disclose—immediately tweet the idea you just had, then publish a hack after one day of work, then follow through, probably with an open source or creative commons licence thrown in for good measure.
+- Please disclose—immediately tweet the idea you just had, then publish a hack after one day of work.
+Then, follow through, probably with an open source or Creative Commons license thrown in for good measure.
 On Thursday we did this and put out four things in a day, including Shhare.io and Rumbleroll.com.

-- FrieNDA—tweet “hey guys, looking for some folks to try out a hack I’m working on”, share it with immediate friends but ask them not to talk about it just yet, put up a landing page, slowly develop the idea.
+- FrieNDA—tweet “hey guys, looking for some folks to try out a hack I’m working on,” share it with immediate friends but ask them not to talk about it just yet, put up a landing page, and slowly develop the idea.
 We’re doing this with Wrangler.

 Open by default

 Some modes seem to work better for some ideas over others.
 In general, I am open by default, and only if there’s a very good reason to not talk about what I’m up to would I keep it quiet.